Do Go On - 345 - Dame Julie Andrews

 Is that why I'm always pulling the blind down and you're not worried about it?

-But you've got blind eyes too.
+But you've got light eyes too.

 Yeah, I've got like green blue eyes.

-So brown eyes wouldn't be as sensitive to light or something?
+That's so, so what, brown eyes wouldn't be as sensitive to light or something?

 More pigment?